-There are many influential people who are touched by adoption.
-These influencers can be a powerful influence for good through adoption and in the world.
+Many influential people are touched by adoption.
+These influencers, especially with blogs, can be a powerful influence for good through adoption and in the world.
 Here is Adoption.com’s list of current top adoption influencer blogs.

 1 – Adoption.com is the most-used adoption site.
 It was founded by Nathan Gwilliam in 1997, and it has over 1 million pages of content.
 Articles posted are for all members of the triad, and they are written by people involved on all sides of the triad, birth moms, adoptees, and adoptive parents.

-2 – Adoption.org is a question and answer site.
+2 – Adoption.org is a question-and-answer site and one of the popular blogs.
 It has writers from all sides of the triad who answer questions that people involved with adoption may have.
 There are tons of articles answering questions on all different topics.

 3 – Shelley Skuster writes her blog about infertility, adoption, recipes, and special needs.
 Through birth and adoption, she and her husband have four kids.

 4 – Ripped Jeans and Bifocals blog is written by Jill Robbins where she talks about travel, parenting, adoption, and more.
 She and her husband have three children, some of them were adopted.

 5 – Mix and Match Mama is run by Shay Shull, and she talks about, among other things, adoption, travel, and cooking.
 After struggling with infertility, she and her husband had two kids named Kensington and Smith.
 Then, they adopted two little girls from China (one in 2015, the other in 2016).
 Additionally, she has published multiple cookbooks and runs a travel agency.